drBILAL-mj/tech/README.md

     Keep It Concise: Be clear and concise.
     Update Regularly: As the project evolves, keep the README up to date.

-Make sure your README is informative, inviting, and consistent with the project's tone and branding if applicable.
-The key is to provide enough information that someone unfamiliar with your project can easily understand what it does, how to use it, and how to contribute.

 # tech
 tech writing